Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ryu.
-I am a Doctoral Student who studies Texts & Technology with TESOL at the University of Central Florida.
+I am a Doctoral Student who studies Texts & Technology  at the University of Central Florida.

 Recently, I earned a Master of Arts in Interdisciplinary Studies.
 In this degree's curriculum I had two concentrations in TEFL (Teaching English as a Foregin Language) and Texts & Technology.